astropy/astropy/docs/development/docguide.rst

 ==============================

-The documentation is written in **reStructuredText**, which is almost like writing in plain English, and built using `Sphinx <https://www.sphinx-doc.org/en/master/>`_.
-The Sphinx Documentation has an excellent `introduction to reST
+The documentation is written in **reStructuredText**, which is almost like writing in plain English, and built using Sphinx_.
+The
+Sphinx Documentation has an excellent `introduction to reST
 <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ that you should read.